 - 2 cups of diced Redbor kale

-- Vegan cheddar style shreds (Daiya, Go Veggie, or other)
+- Vegan cheddar style shreds (Follow Your Heart, Daiya, Go Veggie, or other)

 - Salt, pepper, chili flakes, and olive oil.

-In a large bowl, mix all the crust ingredients.
-Start adding the water while kneading the dough until you reach a dry, smooth, and manageable consistency.
+- In a large bowl, mix all the crust ingredients.
+Start adding the water and mixing the everything with a wooden spoon until you reach a dry, smooth, and manageable dough.
 Cover and let rest in the fridge or a cool place.